kubevela/kubevela.github.io/versioned_docs/version-v1.4/reference/addons/overview.md

 * [Machine Learning Addon](./ai): Machine learning addon is divided into model-training addon and model-serving addon.
 * [Traefik](./traefik): Traefik is a modern HTTP reverse proxy and load balancer made to deploy microservices with ease.
 * [Rollout](./rollout): Provide a capability rollout the applicaton.
+* [Pyroscope](./pyroscope): Pyroscope is an open source platform, consisting of server and agent.
+It allows the user to collect, store, and query the profiling data in a CPU and disk efficient way.